 AMBAG developed the 2045 MTP/SCS in close coordination with its three regional transportation planning agencies (RTPAs).
-Each of the three counties in the Monterey Bay Area has a RTPA responsible for countywide transportation planning and implementation- the Transportation Agency for Monterey County, the Santa Cruz
+Each of the three counties in the Monterey Bay Area has a RTPA responsible for countywide transportation planning and implementation - the Transportation Agency for Monterey County, the Santa Cruz

 County Regional Transportation Commission and the San Benito County Council of Governments.
+Each of the RTPAs prepare their own county level transportation plan and prioritizes projects for funding.
+AMBAG works very closely with the RTPAs to coordinate project planning and priorities.
 AMBAG also worked in close coordination with the region's transit operators, local jurisdictions, Caltrans, the Monterey Bay Area Resources District, state and federal resource agencies, local agency formation commissions and other special purpose public agencies.